Bravo at Pittsford Community Library

 Susan Dantoni, accompanist

 Susan Dantoni is a pianist, organist, music director and physician currently working in the Rochester area.
 Originally from Staten Island, NY, she has performed extensively in musical theatre, classical performance, vocal/instrumental accompanying and liturgical venues.
-She is currently pursuing a degree in piano performance at Roberts Wesleyan College and has been the collaborative pianist for the Roberts Wesleyan Chorale, Women’s Choir and the Pittsford Sutherland Choral Department.
+She is currently pursuing a degree in piano performance at Roberts Wesleyan University and has been the collaborative pianist for the Roberts Wesleyan Chorale, Women’s Choir and the Pittsford Sutherland Choral Department.
 She is on the piano faculty for the Roberts Community Music School, an accompanist at the Hochstein Community Music School and the organist/pianist for the Rochester Christian Reformed Church.
-Susan was music director/accompanist/repetiteur for Cosi Fan Tutte at RWC this spring.
+Susan was music director/accompanist/repetiteur for Cosi Fan Tutte at RWU this spring.

-Susan is the winner of the 2021-22 RWC Concerto competition and is the 2022-23 Presser Scholar at Roberts.
+Susan is the winner of the 2021-22 RWU Concerto competition and is the 2022-23 Presser Scholar at Roberts.
 Susan resides in Pittsford with her husband, daughter, two dogs, and four cats.
 When not doing something musical, she can be found working as a physician for the IMA group.

 Special thanks to